otavio-paz/otavio-paz.github.io/_projects/1_project.md

 - CO₂ cylinders
 - A chemical reaction using calcium carbonate and lactic acid.

-The chemical reaction proved both efficient and practical, serving as the core of our system.
+The dry ice and CO₂ cylinders proved to be the best options for attracting ticks.
+Specially the dry ice, due to its low-cost.

 ### **Engineering the Solution**
-- **Electrocuting Mechanism**: Reverse-engineered an electric fly swatter to increase voltage output and designed it to operate independently of batteries.
+- **Electrocuting Mechanism**: Reverse-engineered an electric fly swatter to increase voltage output and designed it to operate with a constant voltage.
 - **Designing the Trap**: Proposed a metallic mesh structure that separated ticks by life stages for targeted control.
-- **Prototyping**: Using SolidWorks, I designed the model in 3D CAD and fabricated the prototype from acrylic, ensuring durability and functionality.
+- **Prototyping**: Using SolidWorks, I designed the model in 3D CAD and fabricated the prototype from acrylic, ensuring durability.

 ---

-## **Results: From Prototype to Real-World Impact**
+## **Results: **

 Our system demonstrated remarkable success:
 - **Eradication**: Achieved 100% tick eradication in controlled lab settings.